 In 2009, Coastkeeper and Surfrider reached a Cooperative Agreement with the City that obligated San Diego to undertake a complete assessment of its sewage infrastructure to identify opportunities to maximize water reclamation regionally.
 Unlike the demonstration project, which is focusing on maximizing reuse from existing infrastructure, the $2 million Recycled Water Study examined opportunities to build new reclamation facilities to expand the City’s overall reuse capacity.

 The Water Reuse Study outlines how the City could develop a long-term strategy to reclaim approximately 100 million gallons of sewage that is currently discharged to the Pacific Ocean every day, providing San Diego with much needed local supplies of water.
-In exchange for the City's commitment to undertake this study, the environmental groups agreed to not oppose a five-year waiver (expiring July 2015) from secondary treatment standards at the Point Loma Wastewater Treatment facility, believing that reducing or eliminating sewage discharges to the ocean provides the best long-term solution for San Diego's water and sewage issues.
+In exchange for the City’s commitment to undertake this study, the environmental groups agreed to not oppose a five-year waiver (which was set to expire July 2015) from secondary treatment standards at the Point Loma Wastewater Treatment facility, believing that reducing or eliminating sewage discharges to the ocean provides the best long-term solution for San Diego’s water and sewage issues.

-That's how many gallons of partially treated sewage from the Point Loma Treatment Facility is dumped into the ocean every day.
+140 million.
+That’s how many gallons of partially treated sewage from the Point Loma Treatment Facility is dumped into the ocean every day.
 This sewage is only treated to advanced primary levels- meaning no advanced biological or other treatment is used to reduce the amount of nutrients, bacteria and other contaminants that are present in the sewage.
 With a water shortage in San Diego, this is an enormous amount of water we could be recycling into drinking water with proper and thorough treatment.
+Thanks to Pure Water San Diego, by 2035, at least 175 million gallons per day of our wastewater will be converted in to pure, clean drinking water.

-The Clean Water Act requires all publicly owned sewage treatment facilities to treat their sewage to at least a minimum treatment level, known as "secondary treatment."
-San Diego is one of the only cities left that still has a waiver from meeting the Clean Water Act's minimum federal treatment standards.
-The US EPA grants the waivers for five-year periods, with the current waiver set to expire July 31, 2015.
-The main reason San Diego hasn't yet upgraded its plant, which is allowed discharge up to 240 million gallons a day of partially-treated sewage into the ocean, is due to the plant's location.
-The facility is perched on the cliffs in Point Loma, with almost no room to expand.
+The Clean Water Act requires all publicly owned sewage treatment facilities to treat their sewage to at least a minimum treatment level, known as “secondary treatment.”
+San Diego is the only major city in the country left that still has a waiver from meeting the Clean Water Act’s minimum federal treatment standards.
+The US EPA grants the waivers for five-year periods.
+The main reason San Diego hasn’t yet upgraded its plant, which is allowed discharge up to 240 million gallons a day of partially-treated sewage into the ocean, is due to the plant’s location.
+The facility is perched on the cliffs in Point Loma on land leased from the Navy, with almost no room to expand.
 This means that upgrading the facility to second treatment carries a hefty price tag.
+Now that City Council has voted to implement Pure Water, it can be used to continue to successfully apply for the five-year waiver from the EPA until the project is fully realized. (back to top)